gocodebox/lifterlms/_readme/description.md

 # **Here's What I'd Like You To Do Next ...**

-Install the free LifterLMS plugin on your website from here, then ...
+Install the free LifterLMS plugin on your website from here on WordPress, then ...

 ## **[Try out all the premium add-ons for $1 by signing up here][try]**